newjersey/navigator.business.nj.gov/content/src/fundings/njeda-aspire.md

 ### Eligibility

-* The project must demonstrate through New Jersey Economic Development Authoirty analysis that without the incentive award, the redevelopment project is not economically feasible
+* The project must demonstrate through New Jersey Economic Development Authority analysis that without the incentive award, the redevelopment project is not economically feasible
 * Must demonstrate that a project financing gap exists and/or the redevelopment project will generate a below-market rate of return
 * Be located in a designated [Incentive Area](https://njeda.maps.arcgis.com/apps/webappviewer/index.html?id=b32ea4347e6a4403a36859e6ee6e5c0a)
 * Include a developer with equity participation of at least 20% of the total cost